ReFirmLabs/centrifuge-cli/docs/POLICY.md

 This command line tool takes a policy file that defines the policy rules that you want to apply.
 It gathers report data via the Centrifuge REST API, for which you have to supply your Centrifuge API authentication token, and generates an output file containing the results of the policy as it applies to the given Centrifuge report.

+Optionally, the policy rules can be mapped against a standard such as the OWASP IoT Top 10.
+See the section below on defining a standard for more details

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: